 New York City is a great place to enjoy dim sum, whether it's your first time or a seasoned veteran of the morning delights.
-For those unaware, dim sum is typically served starting around 8 a.m. until 2 p.m., or sometimes later.
+Dim sum is typically served starting around 8 am until 2 pm, or sometimes later.

-There are lots of great options to enjoy dim sum in New York City's Chinatown neighborhood, and most fall into two categories.
-Few things beat the excitement of Hong Kong style dim sum that has ever rotating pushcarts, where you can choose your dishes based on what looks best to you as it goes by.
-For those who want a more relaxed experience, a traditional restaurant where you order off of a menu may be best for you.
+There are lots of great options to enjoy this cuisine in New York City's Chinatown neighborhoods.
+Few things beat the excitement of Hong Kong style dim sum that has ever-rotating pushcarts, where you can choose your dishes based on what looks best to you as it goes by.
+For those who want a more relaxed experience, a traditional restaurant where you order off of a menu may suit you better.

 01 of 09